A key source for architecture, history and heritage across the historic county of Buckinghamshire.

-The Society focuses on all aspects of our county’s history and works to protect our heritage and historic environment.
-So historic buildings and ancient churches, documentary research and the landscapes of the past, local history – as well as archaeology and fieldwork – all are within our remit.
-And we’re just as concerned about the present as the past: our members were active in assessing the impact that the HS2 high-speed rail line would have on the county’s historic buildings and landscapes.
-We were formed in 1848, over 170 years ago.
-For details of how to join the Society, see our membership page.
+The Society focuses on all aspects of the historic county, working to protect and record our heritage and historic environment.
+Historic buildings and ancient churches, documentary research and the landscapes of the past, local history – as well as archaeology and fieldwork – all are within our remit.
+We are just as concerned about the present as the past: our members are active in monitoring the impact that the HS2 and East-West Rail projects are having on the county’s historic buildings and landscapes.
+We were formed in 1848, over 170 years ago, our collection is curated with the County Council collection in the Discover Bucks Museum, Aylesbury [an historic building in shared ownership between the Society and the Council] and at the Buckinghamshire Archives (see LINKS menu above).
+County heritage data can also be accessed via the Bucks Heritage Portal (see LINKS menu).
+For details of how to join the Society, visit our membership page.

 The village of Stewkley has a very fine example of a Norman church, keeping its primary architecture through 900 years of change.
 A ticketed illustrated talk as part of church fund raising is scheduled for Friday 15 March at 7.30pm, including refreshments .

 Tickets will be £10 and can be ordered from the contact details on the image, payment by cash, BACS transfer to the PCC or by card through ‘Givey’.

 Current Archaeology magazine’s annual conference, CA Live!
 2024, in partnership with UCL’s Institute of Archaeology, will take place on 24 February 2024 at the Institute of Education in London.
 Tickets are now available at the early bird rate of £45 (full price £60) – book here www.archaeology.co.uk/live